FDUCSLG/PRML-2019Spring-FDU/docs/assignment-3/index.md

 In this part you are going to implement an LSTM to build a language model to generate Tang poetry.

 You are given a small dataset containing some Tang poems, you first split the dataset to a training dataset and development dataset, we would recommend an 80% and 20% split.
 Then you create a vocabulary containing all the words (or characters, but we stick to use words to refer to them) in the training dataset, be aware that you might want to insert a new word `EOS` and a special token  `OOV` for unknown word (or known as out-of-vocabulary word).
 To process the dataset, you should transform the poems into a sequence of integer representing words in the vocabulary.
 Then you could randomly crop the sequence into batches of short sequences for the training of the LSTM.
 Note that at each step a single input of the LSTM should be a vector, we should create a mapping from integers to vectors, this step is also known as **embedding** in NLP.
+You are encouraged to use [vocabulary](<https://github.com/fastnlp/fastNLP/blob/master/fastNLP/core/vocabulary.py>), [dataset](<https://github.com/fastnlp/fastNLP/blob/master/fastNLP/core/dataset.py>) from FastNLP to implemented yours vocabulary.

-And follow the previous discussion we could come to a loss function that could provide gradient to the parameters and also the embedding (as you could either fix the embedding to its initialization or update it with the gradient).
+Follow the previous discussion we could come to a loss function that could provide gradient to the parameters and also the embedding (as you could either fix the embedding to its initialization or update it with the gradient).

 As the model is pretty clear here, you should include the hyperparameter and training setting your are using in your report.
 They are